pingcap/community/toc/README.md

 ## Responsibilities:

-- Partner cooperation project progress monitoring and guidance
+- Partner cooperation project progress monitoring and guidance.
 - Supervision and guidance on the progress of the projects in TiDB ecosystem.
 - Participate in technical route discussion and decision-making, such as roadmap formulation, etc.
-- Open source collaboration process discussion and decision
+- Open source collaboration process discussion and decision.
-- Discussion and decision-making of community-related activities
+- Discussion and decision-making of community-related activities.

 ## Membership

-TOC members include official members and non-voting members:

-- Official members have the right to participate in TOC meetings, propose proposals, and vote.
-- Non-voting members have the right to participate in TOC meetings, propose proposals, but do not have the right to vote.

 TOC members consist of representatives from: